google/WebFundamentals/src/content/en/fundamentals/codelabs/web-perf/index.md

 ### Run the original app

 First, get the original janky version of the app up and running.
-In Chrome, open __index.html__ in the top-level folder (e.g., news-aggregator-master).
+In Chrome, open __index.html__ in the top-level folder (e.g., news-aggregator).
 Experiment with the app a bit; you'll quickly notice a couple of the high-level performance problems in the two major user interactions, scrolling within the main screen and story slide-in/out.
 We'll focus on those main issues to see how we can improve this janky app's performance.

 ## Exercise 1: List scrolling